Iterators and Ranges

 Rather than writing a function that works with a specific type of container, we can instead write it to work with iterators.

-Below, our function template has no notion of containers - it simply advances an iterator until an endpoint:
+Below, our function template has no notion of containers - it simply advances an iterator until it reaches the endpoint:

 #include <iostream>